develffn/FundX-KB/miscellaneous-panels/sessions-manager.md

 ![Sessions manager screen](../.gitbook/assets/image4.png)

 Next, select the Sessions template to assign and click the "Assign" button.
-From this moment, you will find a new row in a Sessions manager screen, stating that there is an active custom sessions assignment available in your Quantower.
+From this moment, you will find a new row in a Sessions manager screen, stating that there is an active custom sessions assignment available in your FundX.
 Here you can:&#x20;

 * quickly Enable/Disable this assignment (using the checkbox) and see how the corresponding Status column value changes;&#x20;
 * open the assignment parameters;&#x20;